-Victims of sexual assaults or those witnessing any type of sexual violence or relationship violence are encouraged to report the incident to Dean of Student Services, Campus Security Authority (CSA) or any faculty or staff.
-The Dean of Student Services Office is the office of official record for reports of sexual assault, as it is in all reported law violations.
-A report with Dean of Student Services can ensure that proper steps are taken to ensure the safety of the survivor as well as the safety of the campus community as a whole.
-Filing a report with the Dean of Student Services can also initiate the college disciplinary process, and is an option for any person wishing to report a case of student misconduct.
+Victims of sexual assaults or those witnessing any type of sexual violence or relationship violence are encouraged to report the incident to VP of Student Services and Enrollment Management, Campus Security Authority (CSA) or any faculty or staff.
+The VP of Student Services and Enrollment Management Office is the office of official record for reports of sexual assault, as it is in all reported law violations.
+A report with VP of Student Services and Enrollment Management can ensure that proper steps are taken to ensure the safety of the survivor as well as the safety of the campus community as a whole.
+Filing a report with the VP of Student Services and Enrollment Management can also initiate the college disciplinary process, and is an option for any person wishing to report a case of student misconduct.

-Fill out the Student Concern/Complaint/Grievance form as completely as possible.
-This form can be accessed at the following link: https://goo.gl/1rtGe3 or through the Campus Eye app.
+You may also report a crime electronically from the college's Campus Security and Clery Report webpage.
+The reporting form is located on the Fond du Lac Tribal and Community College website under "About Us" > "Policy & Reports" > "Campus Security & Clery Reports" and by scrolling to the bottom of the webpage.
 Be as specific as possible with the information, listing person(s) involved, time(s), date(s), and location(s) of the incident(s) and details regarding the behavior, actions, or statements by the alleged assailant.